 Asia-Pacific is currently home to 690 million people with disabilities.
 AI can help people with vision, hearing, cognitive, learning, and mobility disabilities perform daily tasks more independently, lead a richer, more productive life and participate more fully in society.

 For example, Seeing AI is a free app that leverages AI capabilities to identify a broad range of visual cues – including faces, emotions and handwriting.
 That data is then converted into audio descriptions for the visually-impaired.
 This enables the 285 million people in the world with low vision to better navigate their day, making the visual world more accessible.

-Today, Asia is the world’s most populous region with more than 4.5 billion inhabitants, approximately 60% of the global population, and this number is forecast to grow to over 5 billion by 2030.
+Today, Asia is the world’s most populous region with more than 4.5 billion inhabitants, approximately 60% of the global population, and this number is forecasted to grow to over 5 billion by 2030.
 This will put incredible strain on the region’s already-challenged food supply chains unless farmers can find new ways to keep up with demand, such as leveraging AI and analytics to greatly improve their yields.